Sprains and strains

 Sign in at the electronic kiosk.If you made a MinuteClinic Virtual Care® appointment:

 To join your virtual visit, use the link in the email or text message we sent you to confirm your appointment.
 Please join 15 minutes before your scheduled visit time.
-You will need your date of birth and zip code to join the visit.- When it's time for your appointment, a provider will call your name.
+You will need your date of birth and ZIP code to join the visit.- When it's time for your appointment, a provider will call your name.

 - Your provider will conduct a thorough examination based on your reason for visit, presenting symptoms and health history.
 Charges will be based on examination and services provided during the visit.

-- At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
+- At the end of your visit, you are provided with a visit summary, receipt and educational material.
 At your request, we can send your primary care provider information about your visit.

-- Dislocations
+- Falls

 - Achilles tendonitis